ryan-mcclue/unsw/comp3222/wk1/week1.md

 multilevel realisation might lower cost with more gates but yield a higher propagation delay (gates have propagation delay due to circuit resistance and capacitance)

-don't include input inverters in min-cost calculation (as many inputs have inverters 'for free')
+don't include input inverters in min-cost calculation (as many modern hardware inputs have inverters 'for free')

 a multiplexer could just a be an AND gate

-VLSI (very large scale integration) process of combining millions of transistors onto IC prefer NAND and NOR as they require less transistors
+VLSI (very large scale integration) process of combining millions of transistors onto IC prefer NAND and NOR as they require less transistors (cheaper in manufacturing process, not end result. so Intel chip just CMOS-NAND/NOR no inverters)

 .vwf (input nodes, functional + timing)